-The Board plans to work more closely with key and required partners to streamline services, develop stronger referral processes and create and support an employment continuum built on evidence-based practices.
+The Board supports the efforts of all partners to work closely with key and required partners to streamline services, develop stronger referral processes and create and support an employment continuum built on evidence-based practices.
 Participation in the meetings has been positive and productive and the system partners agree to continue to move forward in the development of an integrated service delivery model.